GuohaoOuyang/Analyzer/README.md

 Java Calculator(Analyzer)

 ## Description
-Designed an advanced calculator that support set operations, java like code genration and type checking
+Designed an advanced calculator that support set operations, java like code generation and type checking

 ## Design pattern Used
 * Singleton